 |A pool of dried zombie blood|

 Blood: Saturated with extra iron and additional erythrocytes, zombic blood is thick and black, hence the nickname "zombie oil."

 Heart: As with vampires, zombic blood is pumped by skeletal muscle rather than the heart.
 However, the rate of circulation is much slower, hence the tissue necrosis.

 thermal imaging of the transformation

-A long-held, common misconception is that zombies are immortal, when in actuality, the vast majority of zombies live less than a year.
+A long-held, common misconception is that zombies are immortal, when in actuality the vast majority of them live less than a year.
 It is possible to determine a zombie's age based on their external appearance—specifically, their level of decomposition, also known as necrotic degradation.

 |The three stages of necrotic degradation|

 Stage I: 1-3 months.
 The skin is mottled, flaking, peeling and covered with open sores.

 Stage II: 4-6 months.
 The ears, lips, nose and eyelids are rotting away; loss of skin, teeth, hair, nails, fingers and toes.
 Swelling of tissues from gas and fluid buildup; exposure of subcutaneous tissues.

 Stage III: 7-9 months.
-Body is emaciated, with large areas of exposed muscle and bone.
-Loss of facial features, breasts, genitals and limbs.
+Body is emaciated, with large areas of exposed muscle and bone; loss of facial features, breasts, genitals and possibly even entire limbs.
 Outer tissues are dry, tough and leathery.
 Most (if not all) of the hair and teeth are gone, and one or both eyes fall out.